microsoft/surface-duo-compose-sdk/TwoPaneLayout/README.md

 }
 ```

 The `navigateUpTo` method is an enhanced version of the `navigateUp` method from `NavHostController` that also works when one or two panes are shown.
+If navigation is successful, the function will return true, otherwise it will return false.

 > `TwoPaneLayoutNav` manages an internal backstack, so if you want to override the default back press behavior and write a custom handler, make sure you call `navigateUpTo` to maintain the backstack correctly.